 The Margaret and Wallace McCain Family Chair in Child and Family

+In 1998, Margaret and Wallace McCain generously established the Margaret and Wallace McCain Chair in Child and Family at the Factor-Inwentash Faculty of Social Work.
 The Chair provides leadership in the area of child and family studies for the Faculty.
 The Chair focuses on research to analyze and determine the effectiveness of prevention and intervention programs targeting high-risk children and families.
-This Chair is currently held by Professor Faye Mishna.

 The RBC Chair in Applied Social Work Research

-This Chair provides the permanent allocation of a senior faculty member to the field of Applied Social Work Research.
+Committed to creating a positive social impact, in 1997, RBC (then known as the Royal Bank) established the RBC Chair in Applied Social Work Research and the Royal Bank Graduate Fellowships (RBGF) in Applied Social Work Research.
+The Chair provides the permanent allocation of a senior faculty member to the field of Applied Social Work Research.
 The work of the Chair increases significantly the University’s ability to measure the effectiveness of current social service programs and develops new benchmarks to measure the effectiveness and efficiency of new approaches as they emerge.
 The activities of the Chair help in the refocusing of Canada’s social policy and social services infrastructure.
-This Chair is currently held by Professor Daniyal Zuberi.

 Sandra Rotman Chair in Social Work

+In 1996, the Factor-Inwentash Faculty of Social Work received funding to create the Sandra Rotman Chair in Social Work.
+This Chair was named in honour of Sandra Rotman in recognition of her leadership in advancing the interests of the University of Toronto.
 The Sandra Rotman Chair in Social Work is held by a social work educator who exhibits superior leadership in research and practice in the field of social work.
 The Chairholder takes leadership in the Faculty by: identifying emerging trends in the field of social work; facilitating a program of research relevant to these emerging trends; and incorporating this new knowledge in the continual improvement of the social work curriculum.